georgep5/Jekyll-for-Job-Market/README.md

 ## Advanced Style Issues

 - If you want to remove any pages, make sure to update the `navigation.yml` file as in **Step 6**.
 Just deleting the .md file won't work and might break your site!
 - If you want to personalize the banner with a different image (like a photo or custom Canva banner), make sure to resize your image to a width of 1280 px and then upload it to the `assets/images` folder as in **Step 2**.
-Go through the pages and update niubanner.png to your file name (with extension) in the header info of each page:
+Go through all the pages[^3] and update niubanner.png to your file name (with extension) in the header info of each page:
   ```
   header:
     image: /assets/images/[your-filename.extension]